digitalautonomy/Jekyll-Onion-blog/DEV/README.md

 # 4. Add posts to your blog

-You can use the template (`post_template.md`) in `/DEV` directory to do new posts.
+When you have wroten a new post (in english or spanish) and has the images to upload, you can use the template (`post_template.md`) in `/DEV` directory to do new posts.

-Remember to do spanish and english copies of your post, these two files mush have the same file name but each one must be stored in their respective directory.
+If you want to do spanish and english versions of your post, the two files **must have the same file name** but each one must bestored in their respective directory.

 For the spanish version use the directory is `/_i18n/es/_post` and for the english version use the directory `/_i18n/en/_post`.

-#### Remark
+### How to name correctly yours post files

 The name of your post fine **MUST** use this sintaxis `yyyy-mm-dd-title-of-your-post.md`.
-You can't replace `-` with any other symbol, and in the title of your post, replace spaces with `-` i.e. _title of your post_ should be `title-of-your-post`.
+You can't replace `-` with any other symbol, and in the title of your post, replace spaces with `-`.

+ For example:  _title of your post_ should be `title-of-your-post`.

 Remember the name of the post file is not the same as the title of the post.